captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
--- Told her how you was enrolled in the City College now --
+—Told her how you was enrolled in the City College now—

 ---